National Margarita Day

 How to celebrate National Margarita Day

-Oh Margarita Day, how to celebrate you?
+Oh National Margarita Day, how to celebrate you?
 Probably with a big ol’ pitcher of Margaritas to start the trip to Margaritaville.
 (You knew that was coming, we couldn’t possibly go through an article about margaritas without referencing that song.)

 Roasted Blueberry Basil Margarita